跳到主要內容區塊

 /001/Upload/686/relpic/45246/130756/8ab005d4-a5b1-4fbb-a71e-ff459aee8482.jpg/001/Upload/686/relpic/45246/130756/c1f5b4a9-657d-40bb-8521-290afb4dd739.jpg

-Beitou Zhongxin New Village (main road to hot spring bathhouse) No. 9, Lane 22, Xinmin Road, Beitou District, Taipei City
+Beitou Heart Village (main road to hot spring bathhouse) No. 9, Lane 22, Xinmin Road, Beitou District, Taipei City

 /001/Upload/686/relpic/45246/131478/96de995e-2ca4-4448-9b93-0ccb1d45c83c.jpg/001/Upload/686/relpic/45246/131478/ea0cfd65-ea51-4b75-bc85-ec30b06aead0.jpg